bpmn-io/bpmn.io/src/blog/2021/005-bpmn-js-visual-workflow-configuration-in-bubblz.md

 ## How bpmn-js Gives us Superpowers

 To configure the Kanban board, we had an edit mode also in the form of Kanban board.
-The main problem with that edit mode was was that we could not quickly realize a project's <em>workflow</em> aspect.
+The main problem with that edit mode was that we could not quickly realize a project's <em>workflow</em> aspect.

 <div class="figure">
   <img src="{{ assets }}/attachments/blog/2021/005-config-steps.png">